 All highly liquid instruments purchased with an original maturity of three months or less are considered to be cash equivalents.
-Cash equivalents at December 31, 2004 included \$11,500 of municipal securities with put options of 35 days or less, which were considered to be cash equivalents for purposes of the condensed consolidated financial statements.
+Cash equivalents at September 30, 2005 and December 31, 2004 included \$28,495 and \$11,500, respectively of municipal securities with put options of 35 days or less, which were considered to be cash equivalents for purposes of the condensed consolidated financial statements.
 No individual municipal security equaled or exceeded 2% of total assets and such securities were investment grade and collateralized by a letter of credit issued by the remarketing agent.
-At June 30, 2005, no municipal securities were included in cash and cash equivalents as Watsco held no such securities.